transloadit/go-sdk/README.md

 ## Command line interface

-The `transloadify` command provides the functionality of [`Client.Watch`](http://godoc.org/github.com/transloadit/go-sdk#Client.Watch) in the command line for simple watching and automated uploading and processing of files:
+As a **bonus** we ship a commonad line tool: `transloadify` which provides the functionality of [`Client.Watch`](http://godoc.org/github.com/transloadit/go-sdk#Client.Watch) for simple watching and automated uploading and processing of files.
+This way you don't have to write a single line of code to get an existing folder converted, even when new files get added to it

 ```sh
 # Use -h for more help